Umar ibn Abd al-Aziz: Early life

-Governor of Medina
+Governorship of the Hejaz

 Shortly after his accession, Abd al-Malik's son and successor, al-Walid I, appointed Umar governor of Medina.
 According to Julius Wellhausen, al-Walid's intention was to use Umar to reconcile the townspeople of Medina to Umayyad rule and "obliterate [sic] the evil memory" of the preceding Umayyad governors, namely Hisham ibn Isma'il al-Makhzumi, whose rule over Medina had been harsh for its inhabitants.
-Umar took up the post in February/March 706 and his jurisdiction later extended to Mecca and Ta'if.
+Umar took up the post in February/March 706 and his jurisdiction later extended to Mecca and Taif.

 Information about his governorship is scant, but most traditional accounts note that he was a "just governor", according to historian Paul Cobb.
 He often led the annual Hajj pilgrimage in Mecca and showed favor toward the Islamic legal scholars of Medina, notably Sa'id ibn al-Musayyab.
 Umar tolerated many of these scholars' open criticism of the Umayyad government's conduct.
-However, other accounts hold that he showed himself to be materialistic during his early career.
+Other accounts held him to be materialistic during his early career.
 On al-Walid's orders, Umar undertook the reconstruction and expansion of the Prophet's Mosque in Medina beginning in 707.
 Under Umar's generally lenient rule, the Hejaz became a refuge for Iraqi political and religious exiles fleeing the persecutions of al-Hajjaj ibn Yusuf, al-Walid's powerful viceroy over the eastern half of the Caliphate.
 According to Cobb, this served as Umar's "undoing" as al-Hajjaj pressured the caliph to dismiss Umar in May/June 712.
+Prompted by al-Hajjaj, al-Walid recalled Umar and split the Hejaz into separate provinces, appointing Uthman ibn Hayyan al-Murri to govern Medina and Khalid ibn Abdallah ibn Khalid ibn Asid to govern Mecca.